NicholasChua/NicholasChua/_posts/2024-05-30-start-up-scale-up-4-4.md

 ### How We Trust Jamf to Protect

+**TL;DR:** We deployed Jamf Protect and Jamf Trust, the final pieces of the puzzle that we needed to complete our suite of systems.
+Both function in tandem, with Jamf Protect providing advanced threat protection for macOS, and Jamf Trust providing Zero-Trust Network Access (ZTNA).

 [Jamf Protect][4] and [Jamf Trust][5] were the next steps in our journey.
 Jamf Protect was an endpoint security solution that provided advanced threat protection for macOS, while Jamf Connect was a solution that streamlined Mac authentication and identity management.
 These were the final pieces of the puzzle that we needed to complete our suite of systems, and I was glad that we had managed to get them in place.

 Though we already had an XDR and SIEM solution in place, Jamf Protect was a great addition to our security stack.
 We also particularly liked the ease of use of Jamf Protect compared to our existing XDR solution, and we were planning to decide if decommissioning the existing solution was the right call in the years ahead.